 Current systems in Vancouver

 There are three large neighbourhood systems as well as a number of smaller scale on-site systems.

 False Creek Neighbourhood Energy Utility

 The system is owned and operated by the City of Vancouver.

-River District Energy is a developer-owned neighbourhood renewable energy system.
-It is regulated by the BC Utilities Commission.
+River District Energy External website, opens in new tab is a developer-owned neighbourhood energy system.
+It is a public utility regulated by the BC Utilities Commission.